chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 The payment agreement consents **request** contains these objects:

 - PaymentAgreement
-  - One or more Debtor Accounts
+  - Zero or more Debtor Accounts
   - Control Parameters
   - Creditor Details
 - Risk